NoellePatterson/ffc-readme/peak-magnitude-flows/frequency.md

 #### Definition

-Peak flow frequency is the number of times that flow crosses over an exceedance flow threshold \(2nd, 5th, 10th, or 20th percentile\).
+Peak flow frequency is the number of times that flow crosses over an exceedance flow threshold (10-, 5-, or 2-year recurrence intervals of annual peak flow).
 This metric is measured in frequency count (number of occurrences).

 #### Steps